Constructive Dismissal in BC: Your Rights and Legal Options

 The minimum notice or pay in lieu under the BC Employment Standards Act, based on your length of service.
 This is the starting point, not the limit of what you may be owed.

-BC courts award reasonable notice based on your age, length of service, position, and availability of comparable employment.
+BC courts award reasonable notice based on your age, length of service, position, and the availability of comparable employment.
 This is often significantly higher than statutory minimums, particularly for long-service or senior employees.

 Compensation for income, bonuses, commissions, and benefits you would have received during the notice period had your employment continued on its original terms.